MaxMood96/enterprise-resources/google_kubernetes_engine/README.md

 this address.

 ## Executing terraform

+This is a 2 part terraform template due to limitations of terraform.
+The kubernetes run must be separate from the EKS create.
+Part 1 is the cluster.
+You will perform the below steps in the cluster directory.
+Upon success run the same steps in the k8s-config directory.

 After configuring `codecov.yml` and `terraform.tfvars` you are ready to execute terraform and create the stack following these steps: